Elite: Le Fleur et le Épée

 RCM: In the abstract, I am politically a full fledged conservative.
 Not like those liar-politicians but a real one.
 I want things to remain static.
 I want things to keep on going as you say .But it's only a dream, things change.
 To say it in SV's words, life is change.
 Who can guarantee that there won't be durable elites - which won't change in a short time - in the future?

 SV: I am a realist.
-As long as people are not
+As long as people are not created

-excellence.
 This sits well with your prediction regarding the emergence of the

 "hackers-elite".
 Hackers are the embodiment of perfect meritocracy.

 Nietzsche said that those who object to the formation of elites of excellence

 and merit are simply envious.
 This may be true but he went further to say that